raxod502/intuitive-explanations/about/site.md

 My site is deployed on [Netlify](https://www.netlify.com/), an extremely fast service for hosting static sites like this one.
-However, since they don't provide infrastructure for complex compilation steps (e.g. rendering LaTeX to PDF), I use [Travis CI](https://travis-ci.org/) to do this automatically and then deploy every time I push to GitHub.
+However, since they don't provide infrastructure for complex compilation steps (e.g. rendering LaTeX to PDF), I use [CircleCI](https://circleci.com/) to do this automatically and then deploy every time I push to GitHub.